mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/external-storage/index.md

 Apps that use external volumes can only be scaled to a single instance because a volume can only attach to a single task at a time.

 If you scale your app down to 0 instances, the volume is detached from the agent where it was mounted, but it is not deleted.
-If you scale your app up again, the data that was associated with it is still be available.
+If you scale your app up again, the data that was associated with it is still available.

 # Potential issues